 Try it out: Stuffed Veal Rib Chops with Truffle Oil

 This area is very tender because of low muscle development.
 The veal tenderloin comes from this area.
 The short tenderloin remains in the primal veal loin section.
 The Butt Tenderloin is a part of the veal sirloin.
 The tenderloin is sometimes removed and cut into medallions.
 Also veal loin chops which contain a piece of the tenderloin and strip loin are fabricated from this area.
 The veal loin chop is much cheaper per lb than the veal rib chop mentioned above.
 A boneless strip loin can be obtained from this area to produce veal strip loin steaks.

 Contains both the sirloin and the leg section.
 The leg can be roasted whole due to its tenderness and can be used on a carving station.
 More commonly, the leg is used to fabricate a wide variety of leg cutlets.
 Produced from the leg are shank meat (which is used for stew), knuckle meat ( which can produce leg slices), eye of the round, butt tenderloin, bottom round, top round and sirloin.
 Also, hind shank osso bucco is fabricated from this area.
 The finest leg cutlet is known as a hip cutlet.

 Try it out: Veal Marsala and Veal Kebabs

 Organ meats from veal often used in foodservice are sweetbreads, kidney and liver.

 Veal is a fantastic menu item with cuts that range in price to meet any foodservice operations menu price point.
 The next time you are trying to find a new meat item for your menu consider veal.
-Your Performance Foodservice Area Manager will find the perfect cut at the perfect price point to create a profitable new menu item.
+Your Performance Foodservice sale representative will find the perfect cut at the perfect price point to create a profitable new menu item.